ciselab/CPS_repo_mining/analysis/grbl.md

 that no rates are below this value, but 0.1mm/min may be ok in some situations.
 ### Antipattern Category
+New:rounded_numbers
 ### Keyword
 infinite
 ### Note
+A small rounding error in feed rate would freeze Grbl so a minimum value was added to fix this.

 ## Commit #52
 ### Hash